Appracatappra/SwiftletUtilities/README.md

 <a name="General-Extensions"></a>
 ## General Extensions

-**General Utilities** provide several, general utility classes to handle thing such as network connectivity.
+**General Utilities** provide several, general utility classes to handle things such as network connectivity.

 ### Provided Extensions